andreaskaempf/adventofcode2020/README.md

 * **Day 7** (Python): Recursively navigate a tree upwards (Part 1) and downwards (Part 2), to count how many bags contain a given type of bag, and how many bags a given type of bag ultimately contains. (*easy*)

 * **Day 8** (Python): Simulate execute of some simple bytecode, and detect when an instruction is executed the second time.
 For Part 2, find which nop or jmp needs to be changed to the opposite instruction, in order to fix the infinite loop. (*easy*)

 * **Day 9** (Julia): Given a list of numbers, and a given sliding window width, find the first number that cannot be the sum of two digits in the preceding window.
 For Part 2, find any set of at least two contiguous numbers that add up to the number not found above, and return the sum of the minimum and maximum of this range (*easy*).

+* **Day 10** (Python): Given a sequence of numbers, count up the number of 1- and 3- gaps within the list.
+Then, count up all the possible paths between the lowest and highest values, enforcing the constraint that the gap between any two number cannot be more than 3.
+Exhaustive recursive approach was too slow, but extremely fast if you cache interim results (7 ms in Python, *medium*).

 To compile and run a Go program
 * Change into the directory with the program